Albertburney/Project-Black-Dimoand/App/Ui/dashboard-readme.txt

 - The main entry point is `index.html` for the server owner dashboard
 - For the admin panel, use `admin-panel.html`

 Note: All pages are frontend-only at this stage.
 Backend integration will be required to connect these interfaces to the actual bot functionality.

+---

+Dashboard created by Tushar A Burney, 2023